lisannesabelis/ExtendedRealityProject/README.md

 # ExtendedRealityProject
-In this repository is a summary of what I've done for my project for Extended Reality
+This repository contains a summary of what I've done for my project for Extended Reality